ShwetaBhattacharjee/chatbotai/README.md

-# Codebender AI Chatbot Template
+# Rouge AI Chatbot Template

 This project is a template code to create a simple AI chatbot.

-It's a chat interface that allows you to talk with the Last Codebender.
+It's a chat interface that allows you to talk with the Last Rouge.

 This project is built using Nextjs.
 It utilizes the OpenAI GPT4 for chat completion.